newtonmunene99/NodeTwitterBot/README.md

         ], // add your own queries above
         language: 'en',
         username: 'your twitter username here',
-        retweet: 0.1 * 1000 * 60, //this is the retweet interval. default is every six seconds
+        retweet: 0.1 * 1000 * 60, //this is the retweet interval in milliseconds. default is every six seconds
-        searchCount: 20 // how many retweets at a time }
+        searchCount: 20 // how many retweets at every interval }
 };
 ```